CodecoolGlobal/el-proyecte-grande-sprint-1-java-tomatams/README.md

    ```sh
    npm start
    ```
-9. This will start the project frontend side, and you can reach in your browser, ont he following URL: _http://localhost:3000/_
+9. This will start the project frontend side, and you can reach in your browser, on the following URL: _http://localhost:3000/_

 #### Dockerization (Optional)
 10. Shut down the backend and fronted side, if you started,